ibm-cloud-docs/hpc-ibm-spectrumlsf/faqs.md

 For more information, see [ncpus calculation in LSF](https://www.ibm.com/support/pages/ncpus-calculation-lsf#:~:text=If%20EGO_DEFINE_NCPUS%3Dthreads%2C%20then%20ncpus,cores%20x%20number%20of%20threads){: external}.

-## What file storage for {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) profiles are supported for the {{site.data.keyword.spectrum_full_notm}} cluster shared storage?
+## What file storage for {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) profiles are supported for the {{site.data.keyword.spectrum_full}} cluster shared storage?
 {: #file-storage-for-vpc-profiles}
 {: faq}

 {{site.data.keyword.filestorage_vpc_full_notm}} is a zonal file storage offering that provides NFS-based file storage services.
 You create file share mounts from a subnet in an availability zone within a region.
-You can also share them with multiple virtual server instances within the same zone across multiple VPCs. {{site.data.keyword.spectrum_full_notm}} supports the use of [dp2 profiles](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).
+You can also share them with multiple virtual server instances within the same zone across multiple VPCs. {{site.data.keyword.spectrum_full}} supports the use of [dp2 profiles](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).

 ## Can you specify the total IOPS (input or output operations per second) for a file share when deploying an {{site.data.keyword.spectrum_short}} cluster?
 {: #iops}